Lessons That Will Teach You All About Stress

-Chronic stress might cause you to overeat and go for highly appealing foods, impairing your general health and happiness.
+Chronic stress might cause you to overeat and eat highly appealing foods, impairing your general health and happiness.

 Furthermore, not eating enough nutrient-dense whole foods may raise your risk of deficiency in nutrients essential for stress and mood regulation, such as magnesium and B vitamins.

-Limiting your use of highly processed meals and beverages and increasing your consumption of whole foods such as vegetables, fruits, legumes, seafood, nuts, and seeds will help guarantee that your body is properly fed.
+Limiting highly processed meals and beverages and increasing your consumption of whole foods such as vegetables, fruits, legumes, seafood, nuts, and seeds will help guarantee that your body is properly fed.
 As a result, your stress resilience may improve.

 Friends and relatives can provide social support to help you get through challenging situations and manage stress.

 A research of 163 Latinx college students found that lower levels of support from friends, family, and romantic partners were connected with loneliness, depressive symptoms, and perceived stress.

 Having a social support system for your overall mental health is critical.
 Social support groups might be beneficial if you feel lonely and don't have friends or family to turn to.
 Consider joining a club or sports team or volunteering for a worthy cause.